Home of the Salem Tech Chargers

 Athletics at SCVTS

-For the 2017-2018 school year the Career and Technical High School will offer high school athletics for the first time.
+The Career and Technical High School started ofering high school athletics for the first time the fall of 2017.
 The school is a standing member of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 For this school year all athletics will be offered on a junior varsity level.
 All athletic teams will play under the nickname “Chargers”.
 The Chargers will play as an independent for this upcoming athletic year and will also be a member of the New Jersey Technical Athletic Conference (NJTAC).

 Boys Cross Country